heino17/tiddlyhost-wikiwise/Readme_i18n.md

 # The fun factor
 ## # "Key findings":

-- Fully working language switch - 🇬🇧 EN, 🇩🇪 DE, 🇪🇸 ES, 🇫🇷 FR, 🇯🇵 JP, 🇨🇳 zh-CN switchable
+- Fully working language switch - 🇬🇧 EN, 🇩🇪 DE, 🇷🇺 RU, 🇪🇸 ES, 🇫🇷 FR, 🇯🇵 JP, 🇰🇷 KR, 🇨🇳 zh-CN switchable
 - Switch in menu bar, Text & Flags
 - with persistence via session cookie
-- Clean, lightweight option for future languages (it, pl, ru, gr, etc.)
+- Clean, lightweight option for future languages (it, pl, ti, no, ...)
 - First page view reliably starts in English (:en as default, can be changed)
 - Browser language is considered a suggestion, not automatically adopted (can be changed)
 - HTML ISO language codes change according to language
 `<html data-theme-mode="<%= thememode %>" data-bs-theme="<%= theme_mode %>" lang="<%= t('iso_language_code') %>">`
     - If your browser detects that the page is written in a language other than your preferred language, it will display an icon or button that allows you to translate the entire page into your language.
     - The lang attribute with ISO language code (e.g., lang="de", lang="en") helps screen readers read the text aloud in the correct language, pronunciation, and intonation.
-    - Search engines can index 6 languages:
+    - Search engines can index 8 languages:
       - host.domain/?locale=en
       - host.domain/?locale=de
+      - host.domain/?locale=ru
       - host.domain/?locale=es
       - host.domain/?locale=fr
       - host.domain/?locale=ja
+      - host.domain/?locale=ko
       - host.domain/?locale=zh_CN

  - *I don't really need it, but it's fun, so I'll do it, right? :)*